Tachyon-Sonics/ChaosCastle/README.md

 #### Other changes

-While the game was converted from Modula-2 to Java, and the "Library" was rewritten in Java, the operating system independent part of the code is still 98% the same as the old Amiga and Macintosh versions.
+While the game was converted from Modula-2 to Java, and the "Library" was rewritten in Java, the "portable" part of the code is still 99% the same as the old Amiga and Macintosh versions.

 I just changed a few things that went on my nerves while playing and testing, and all these small changes were done directly in the Modula-2 code.
 If you know about the original Amiga or Macintosh version you may hence notice a few differences.
 Here's some of the most important ones: